syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

-N> Enable automatic updation of links in Microsoft Excel, to view the result for the preceding code.
+N> Links are updated automatically in Microsoft Excel to view the result for the preceding code.

 ## Supported Functions